ndenStanford/ml-mesh/projects/docs/03_serve.md

 For expected results, refer to the project's `serve` component's `README.md`

+Note: You might to change the port `8000` depending on what port your `docker-compose.dev.yaml` uses.

 ## 4 Running the `serve` component

 ### 4.1 Without containers (initial development and debugging only)